joshbegley/nyt-latest/previous.md

-**Murillo — the most watchable centre-half in modern football**\
+**Murillo - the most watchable centre-back in modern football**\
-`Murillo may not have got on for Brazil against Colombia, but the Forest defender's time will come`\
+`Murillo did not make his debut for Brazil against Colombia, but the Forest defender's time will come`\
 https://nytimes.com/athletic/6213151/2025/03/21/murillo-brazil-nottingham-forest/

 **The worrying numbers that suggest Manchester United Women have been overperforming**\